 How to calculate and report clients’ crypto taxes

-In general for investors subject to CGT, there’s five steps to calculating and reporting crypto taxes with the ATO:
+In general, for investors subject to CGT, there are five steps to calculating and reporting crypto taxes with the ATO:

 The forms needed to file crypto taxes will vary slightly depending on each client and their specific investments.
 Clients may need:

-- Tax Return for Individuals (NAT 2541).
-Crypto income should be declared on question 2.
+Tax Return for Individuals (NAT 2541).
+Crypto income should be declared in question 2.
 If they have capital gains, they'll also need to select yes on question 1.

 You can see the forms below.

-Tax Return For Individuals (Supplementary Section) (NAT 2679)
+Tax Return For Individuals (Supplementary Section) (NAT 2679): View form

 Koinly is the most trusted crypto tax tool for Australian crypto accountants.
 We help save you, and your clients, hours of calculations and spreadsheets.